 - Stomach cramps

 A health care provider takes a sample of your stool and checks for Salmonella.
 More than one stool sample may be needed.

 Most people get better within 5 to 7 days.
-You will usually not need antibiotics (drugs that treat infection).
+You will usually not need antibiotics (drugs that treat bacterial infections).
 However, if you have other medical problems, you may need antibiotics if bacteria move from your intestines to other parts of your body.
 Treatment is with fluids, and it is important to drink plenty of them while you are recovering.
 This helps prevent dehydration.
-Do not take antidiarrheal medication unless your doctor instructs you to.
+Don't take antidiarrheal medication unless your doctor tells you to.
 This medication can prevent your body from getting rid of the bacteria.
 It can also make the illness last longer.

 Follow these steps to reduce your chances of getting or passing on Salmonella infection:

 - Wash your hands well with soap and warm water.
 Do this often.
 Make sure to wash before preparing meals.
 Wash after going to the bathroom, changing diapers, or handling pets or other animals.
 Teach your child to do the same.